tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 ```
 So here I am using the [fetch](https://github.com/whatwg/fetch) method to make a request to the github's API getting the response, parsing it to `json` and setting it on to the state.
 The fetching is done as soon as the component is about to mount.
 The `render()` method is called automatically as soon as the state is updated.

-There is a problem though— more likely than not I will have to handle the scenario where I don't have anything in my state which is intitally set to `null`.
+There is a problem though — state which is intitally set to `null` will throw an exception when I will try to access `state.repos`.
 So I need to add another condition to the render function —

 ```javascript
 render () {